 - Get instant alerts when new vendors are added and control your team’s SaaS spend to eliminate wasted or duplicated vendor spending.

 Ramp’s robust spend management platform also comes with a vendor management feature that improves your bottom line and integrates directly with the charge card.
-With Ramp, you can manage every vendor from one, user-friendly Control Center, predict every recurring expense, and gain full control over your SaaS spending.
+With Ramp, you can manage every vendor from one, user-friendly dashboard, predict every recurring expense, and gain full control over your SaaS spending.
 Because this predicted vendor management happens automatically with every swipe, you can say goodbye to manual data entry.

 Here’s how Ramp’s vendor management tools and charge card program help you change the game: